 The Belgian Claim

 The frequently told story is that the people living in the Meuse valley around Namur invented the French fry.
-This is in the French-speaking part of Belgium and dates back as a settlement into pre-history.
+This area is in the French-speaking part of Belgium and dates back as a settlement into pre-history.

-By the Middle Ages the locals were particularly fond of fried fish they hauled out of the River Meuse.
+By the Middle Ages, the locals were particularly fond of fried fish they hauled out of the River Meuse.
 In 17th century, during a period known as the Little Ice Age, the Meuse froze over and, the story goes, people cut potatoes into thin strips and fried them up as a substitute for the fish they liked so much.

 There might be something in this because at the time much of this area was under Spanish control and, as we’ve seen, they brought taters to Europe.
-However, this part of the world wasn’t Belgium back then it was the southern Netherlands.
+However, this part of the world wasn’t Belgium back then, it was the southern Netherlands.
 Belgium as a country did not come into existence until 1830.

-But, of course, it was a prime battleground as the two sides tried to annihilate each other in World War I. As American soldiers joined the slaughter some were stationed in and around Namur where they came into contact with the deep-fried potato fingerlings.
+But, of course, Belgium was a prime battleground as the two sides tried to annihilate each other in World War I. As American soldiers joined the slaughter some were stationed in and around Namur where they came into contact with the deep-fried potato fingerlings.